 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Vaginal yeast infection (Beyond the Basics)
+Patient education: Vaginal yeast infection (Beyond the Basics)